 An intervention usually includes these steps:

-A family member or friend who intends to have an intervention will form a planning group.
-An intervention is an emotional situation and has the potential to cause anger, resentment, or a feeling of betrayal.
-It helps if you consult with a qualified, counselor, addiction specialist or interventionist to help you get organized.
+A family member or friend who intends to have a successful intervention will form a planning group.
+An addiction intervention is an emotional situation that has the potential to cause anger, resentment, or a feeling of betrayal.
+It helps if you consult with a qualified, counselor, addiction professional, or interventionist to help you get organized.

-Members of the group should be fully informed about the seriousness of the addict’s problems and research the condition, as well as treatment programs.
-The group may begin to make arrangements to enroll their loved one in a program.
+Members of the group should be fully informed about the seriousness of the addict’s problems and research the substance use disorder, as well as treatment programs.
+The group may begin to make arrangements to enroll their loved one in a substance abuse program.

 The planning group forms a team that will personally participate in the intervention.
 Team members set a date and location for the intervention.
 They need to work together to form a consistent, rehearsed message and an organized plan.
-A lot of the time, nonfamily members are able to help keep the discussion focused on the facts and solutions.
-Don’t let the addict know what you’re doing the day of the intervention.
+A lot of the time, non-family members can help keep the discussion focused on the facts and solutions.
+Don’t let the addict know what you’re doing on the day of the intervention.

 In case your loved one doesn’t accept treatment, each member of the team needs to decide what actions they will take.
 If you have been providing housing for them, you may ask them to move out, for example.

-Each team member should describe specific incidents when the addiction caused problems.
+Each team member should describe specific incidents when the person’s substance abuse caused problems.
 They can talk about the toll the loved one’s behavior is taking while still showing concern and the expectation that they can and will change.

 Without revealing the reason, invite your loved one to the intervention.
 Team members will then take turns declaring their feelings and worries.
 The addict is then offered a treatment option and asked to accept the option on the spot.
 Each person will explain what specific consequences there will be if the individual doesn’t accept treatment.
 It’s important not to threaten a consequence if you aren’t ready to follow through with it.

-Having the involvement of a spouse, family members, and others close to the addict is important to help them stay in treatment and avoid relapsing.
+Having the involvement of a spouse, family members, and others close to the person is important to help them stay in treatment and avoid relapsing.
 This may include changing patterns of day-to-day life to make it easier to avoid harmful behaviors.
-You could offer to participate in counseling with them, get counseling for yourself, and learn how to deal if a relapse happens.
+You could offer to attend family therapy sessions with them, get counseling for yourself, and learn how to deal if a relapse happens.

-Remember, it’s important for an intervention to be planned carefully if it’s going to work as it’s meant to.
-A poorly planned and managed intervention may actually make the situation worse.
+Remember, drug intervention needs to be planned carefully if it’s going to work as it’s meant to.
+An intervention that is poorly executed during the planning process may make the situation worse.

-If your loved one accepts treatment, congratulations.
+If the person struggling accepts addiction treatment, congratulations.
 Now you can support your loved one by taking time to focus on yourself.
-You may want some counseling to help you come to terms with the effects of dealing with a loved one struggling with addiction.
+You may want some counseling to help you come to terms with the effects of dealing with a loved one struggling with alcohol and drug problems.

 Unfortunately, not all interventions are successful.
 You should prepare yourself for this situation while still staying hopeful.
 Be prepared to follow through with the consequences you presented.
-You don’t have control over the behavior of your loved one, but you do have the ability to remove yourself and any children from a harmful situation.
-And ask the other people involved in the addict’s life to avoid enabling the destructive cycle of behavior.
+You don’t have control over the behavior of your loved one, but you do have the ability to remove yourself and encourage any other family members to do the same.
+Ask the other people involved in the addict’s life to avoid enabling the destructive cycle of drug and alcohol abuse.

-Your interventionist can help uncover the underlying stressors in the family that could have contributed to the addiction.
-They will help you build a recovery plan that includes the whole family.
+Your intervention specialist can help uncover the underlying stressors in the family that could have contributed to the drug and alcohol addiction.
+They will help you build treatment options that include the whole family.

-If you reside in the New England area, Chapters Recovery Center has programs that can be custom-tailored to meet the needs of most people struggling with SUD.
-We are prepared to provide treatment for addiction for illicit drugs, alcohol, prescription drugs, and addiction that is complicated by a mental health condition.
+If you reside in the New England area, Chapters Recovery Center has addiction treatment programs that can be custom-tailored to meet the needs of each person struggling with alcoholism and drug dependence.
+We are prepared to provide treatment for addiction to illicit drugs, alcohol, prescription drugs, and addiction that is complicated by a mental health condition.